billhails/SabakiThemes/shell-slate/README.md

-# Clamshell and Slate Theme for Sabaki
+# Clamshell and Slate Theme for Sabaki (Soft Light)

 A theme with clamshell and slate stones and a [Kaya](https://en.wikipedia.org/wiki/Torreya_nucifera) board for [Sabaki](http://sabaki.yichuanshen.de/),